PranjalF-5/Exploratory-Data-Analysis/README.md

 This project aims to perform an in-depth analysis of a Super Store's dataset to uncover insights and patterns in the data.
 The analysis covers various aspects such as sales performance, customer segmentation, and product categories.

 Dataset
-The dataset used in this project is obtained from Kaggle.
 It contains information on sales transactions, customer segments, product categories, and more.

 Installation
 To run this project, you need to have Python and Jupyter Notebook installed on your system.
 Additionally, you need to install the required Python libraries.